Joelinton: Loan to Rapid Wien

 On 23 June 2016, Joelinton was loaned to Rapid Wien for two years.
-He made his debut on 8 July in the first round of the Austrian Cup against Regionalliga Ost club FC Karabakh Wien, scoring the opening goal of a 3–1 victory.
-In the semi-finals on 26 April 2017, he scored an added-time winner at home to LASK Linz as Die Grün-Weißen reached the final for the first time in 12 years.
-He equalised in the final at the Worthersee Stadion on 1 June, but FC Red Bull Salzburg won 2–1.
+He made his debut on 8 July in the first round of the Austrian Cup against Regionalliga Ost club Karabakh Wien, scoring the opening goal of a 3–1 victory.
+In the semi-finals on 26 April 2017, he scored an added-time winner at home to LASK as Die Grün-Weißen reached the final for the first time in 12 years.
+He equalised in the final at the Worthersee Stadion on 1 June, but Red Bull Salzburg won 2–1.

 Joelinton played all ten of Rapid's 2016–17 UEFA Europa League matches, scoring in a 3–2 win over Genk on 15 September and a 1–1 draw with Athletic Bilbao at the Allianz Stadion on 8 December.
-On the domestic front in the Austrian Football Bundesliga, he recorded 8 goals in 33 games – including one to cap a 4–1 victory at city rivals FK Austria Wien on 7 August – but the Viennese club finished 5th of 10 teams and missed out on European football.
+On the domestic front in the Austrian Football Bundesliga, he recorded 8 goals in 33 games – including one to cap a 4–1 victory at city rivals Austria Wien on 7 August – but the Viennese club finished fifth out of ten teams, and missed out on European football.

 On 22 July 2017, the first game of the new season, Joelinton was sent off after 23 minutes in a 2–2 home draw with SV Mattersburg, for kicking back after being fouled by Michael Novak.